ucdrstdenis/The-Awareness/README.md

 This paper is private.
 It will not be published, and it will be held internal for owners of this technology, two of which are Taylor and Tay Swift (Taylor last_name_unknown)

+Please reach out when you read this: robstdenis@icloud.com